zierroff/MQTT-MaraX/README.md

 # MQTT-MaraX

 It is important to know when the coffee generator is sufficiently heated for extraction.
 Additionally, one doesn't want to get up, so the whole setup needs to be wireless.
-The temperature is measured using an ESP8266 and sent to an MQTT server.
+The temperature is read using an ESP8266 and sent to an MQTT server.
 The analog device is also an ESP and retrieves the data from the MQTT server.
 ![PXL_20230408_190545692](https://github.com/zierroff/MQTT-MaraX/assets/62383514/facb346e-c6da-4266-a8fd-34ff4da62c74)